Ready for C1 p 153. The Genitive. Noun Phrases. Extra Grammar

 • things that occur or appear regularly

-the evening shifta Saturday jobdaytime television a Sunday Newspaper
+the evening shifta Saturday jobdaytime television a Sunday newspaper

 • duration.
 The first noun is hyphenated and in the singular.